esyede/rakit/packages/docs/data/install.md

-Setelah selesai mengatur URL rewrite, anda perlu mengubah opsi `'index'` di `application/config/application.php` ke string kosong.
+After finished managing URL rewrite, you need to change `'index'` option in `application/config/application.php` file to empty string.

->  Setiap web server memiliki metode yang berbeda dalam menangani HTTP rewrite, dan mungkin juga akan membutuhkan rule konfigurasi yang berbeda pula.
+>  Every web server has different method in handling HTTP rewrite, and probably will need differen configuration rule as well.